 I aim to provide a safe and confidential space for you to talk about what is troubling you, and I listen without judgement or preconceived ideas.
 I have an integrative approach to counselling, this means that I draw on a variety of therapeutic approaches and theories to suit each individual person.

-I understand that finding a therapist may feel daunting, so I offer an initial free telephone appointment of around 15 minutes when we can discuss in more detail why you would like to come to therapy and to answer any questions you may have about me and the therapeutic process.
+I understand that finding a therapist may feel daunting, so I offer a free initial telephone consultation of around 15 minutes when we can discuss in more detail why you would like to come to therapy and to answer any questions you may have about me and the therapeutic process.

 Training, qualifications & experience